sayann25/loan_prediction/README.md

 # loan_prediction
-predicting chances of defaulting installment
+predicting chances of defaulting installment.
+For more details, check the [documentation](documentation.pdf)

 # usage
 ```bash